NSHipster/articles/2015-05-11-xcplayground.md

 Playgrounds aren't a feature of the Swift language *per se*—instead, they are a terrific showcase for all that Swift has to offer, from its efficiency and power to its opacity and depth.
 Playgrounds make it truly simple to create a working program—indeed, every new Playground starts with the soon-familiar `"Hello, playground"`.
 At the same time, Playgrounds hide some of their most powerful features, leaving exploration as the only means to discovering their rapidly advancing capabilities.

 This week, we'll take a look past the surface of Playgrounds, giving you tools to make them a powerful part of your development process.
 Read on for more about Playground sources and resources, captured values and extended execution, and integrated rich formatting that can transform a Playground into an interactive teaching tool.

-> **Note:** The digital version of the recently released [*NSHipster: Obscure Topics in Cocoa & Swift*](http://gum.co/nshipster-swift) includes a package of Playgrounds—one for every chapter in the book.
-Each Playground provides a chance to explore and experiment with the concepts presented therein, including extended examples.